plmaida/Data_Science_1_Assignments/Clustering/README.md

 This folder contains two different projects.

-The first is one a provided dataset to show clustering using euclidean distance.
+The first is on a provided dataset to show clustering using euclidean distance.
 Running python Kmeans_clustering_and_dendogram.py -f dataset_for_kmeans.csv.

 Using the dendrogram function gives the following Dendrogram:
 ![dendrogram_q1](https://user-images.githubusercontent.com/38801847/52526779-58e5a780-2c8c-11e9-9dce-8e5797c52474.jpg)